jadermcs/cruncher/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 3. Compiling

-    * First run flex on `cruncher.l` to generate the lexical analyzer:
+    First compile the language's scanner and parser:

-        $ make flex
+        $ make lang

     Then compile the generated analyzer: